SomeTestProjects/minesweeper-in-c/README.md

 ```
 $ make clean
 ```
-[^1]: No functions and pointer were allowed to develop this game
+[^1]: No functions, matrices and pointers were allowed to develop this game